 Focussing on increased airtightness can offer a good opportunity for reducing heat loss through the building envelope.
 To maintain a good working environment within a building, a number of air changes per hour are necessary, dependent on activity levels.
 Best practice dictates that the building envelope should be as airtight as possible, with controlled ventilation.
 For more information, see Creating an air-tight building envelope

-The airtightness of a building is one of the variables that is fed into the whole building CO2 calculation tool, usually SBEM, that predicts whether the building will meet the requirements set out in Section 5.13 of Approved Document L2A.
+The airtightness of a building is one of the variables that is fed into the whole building CO2 calculation tool, usually SBEM, that predicts whether the building will meet the requirements set out in Section 7 of Approved Document L Volume 2.
 It is advantageous therefore to have a low design air permeability.

-Although a limit of 10 m3/h/m2 is given as a limit, the Notional Building in Approved Document L2A uses a figure of 3 to 7 m3/h/m2 (depending on the building size and whether it is side or top-lit) to set the Target Emission Rate (TER) and this may be seen as a sensible design value, particularly for large buildings.
+Although a figure of 8 m3/h/m2 is given as a limit, the Notional Building in Approved Document L Volume 2 uses a figure of 3 to 7 m3/h/m2 (depending on the building size and whether it is side or top-lit or unlit) to set the Target Emission Rate (TER) and the target primary energy rate and the lower end of this range may be seen as a sensible design value, particularly for large buildings.

 [top]Airtightness Testing Procedure